Learn about the four major types of SLAP tears (labral tears) and how each type is typically treated.

 The majority of proximal humerus fractures can be treated non-surgically; however, there are certain cases that require surgical treatment.

-Nonsurgical treatments are often effective in treating scapula fractures; however, surgery to repair a broken scapula is necessary in certain cases.
+Nonsurgical treatments are effective for scapula fractures, but surgery is necessary in certain cases for proper repair.